-(2) Dynamical properties of the extended S=1 honeycomb-lattice Kitaev-Γ model interacting model on the honeycomb lattice by tuning the interactions [4].
+In this project, we have investigated ground states and dynamical properties of the extended S=1 Kitaev- $\Gamma$ model on a honeycomb lattice by the numerical exact diagonalization and density-matrix-renormalization-group approaches.
+In the previous study, we focused on the S=1/2 case and investigated the effect of anisotropy of the interaction; we connect the spin chain model and the isotropically interacting model on the honeycomb lattice by tuning the interactions [4].
 We clarified that the Tomonaga-Luttinger liquid (TLL) appearing in the spin chain limit [5] persists for the finite interchain interactions and it becomes a proximate Tomonaga-Luttinger liquid (pTTL), which is analogous to sliding TLL [6].
-In addition, the phase diagram near the limit isotropically interacting includes characteristic natures; (1) when K ferromagnetic and Γ is antiferromagnetic, the three-fold degenerated phase whose phase boundary is characterized by the first order transition appears in $1/6 < K/|\Gamma| < 1$ and otherwise, the model is located at the phase boundary between the pTLL-like (almost onedimensional) state and dimerized phase.
+In addition, the phase diagram near the limit isotropically interacting includes characteristic natures; (1) when K is ferromagnetic and $\Gamma$ is antiferromagnetic, the three-fold degenerated phase whose phase boundary is characterized by the first order transition appears in $1/6 < K/|\Gamma| < 1$ and otherwise, the model is located at the phase boundary between the pTLL-like (almost onedimensional) state and dimerized phase.
 In this project, we have investigated the S=1 case.
 We found that the three-fold degenerated phase is also confirmed in the S=1 case.